praetorianprefect/praetorian-prefect.github.io/_posts/2009-08-15-vrf-is-the-new-black.md

   - vrf
   - networking
   - security
-slug: vrd-is-the-new-black
 author: jrossi
 teaser:  |
-    Breaking up your network *"is good,"* we all know this, and VLANs have traditionally been used to segment a network to help with maintenance, management, and security; but, they are not the only game in town and often the wrong place to break your network into smaller and more efficient pieces.
+    Breaking up your network is good, we all know this, and VLANs have traditionally been used to segment a network to help with maintenance, management, and security; but, they are not the only game in town and often the wrong place to break your network into smaller and more efficient pieces.
 VPN